The openVA Toolkit for Verbal Autopsies: Fitting VA cause-of-death assignment models

-In order to fit the models on the PHMRC data, we specify \code{data.type = "PHMRC"}, and the column of the causes of death label in the training data.
+In order to fit the models on the PHMRC data, we specify \texttt{data.type\ =\ "PHMRC"} and \texttt{phmrc.type\ =\ "adult"} to indicate the data input is collected using the PHMRC adult questionnaire.
+We also specify the column of the causes-of-death label in the training data.
 The rest of the syntax is similar to the previous example.

-When the input consist of both training and testing data, the InterVA and InSilicoVA algorithm requires a small modification that map the conditional probabilities of symptoms given causes in the training dataset to a letter grade system assumed by the model.
-In such case, the \code{version} argument for the InterVA algorithm is no longer needed.
-There are several ways to do this conversion, specified by the \code{convert.type} argument.
-The \code{convert.type = "quantile"} performs the mapping so that the percentile of each rank stays the same as the original \(P_{s|c}\) matrix in InterVA software.
+When the input consists of both training and testing data, the InterVA and InSilicoVA algorithms estimate the conditional probabilities of symptoms using the training data, instead of using the built-in values.
+In such case, the \texttt{version} argument for the InterVA algorithm is suppressed.
+There are several ways to map the conditional probabilities of symptoms given causes in the training dataset to a letter grade system, specified by the \texttt{convert.type} argument.
+The \texttt{convert.type\ =\ "quantile"} performs the mapping so that the percentile of each rank stays the same as the original \(P_{s|c}\) matrix in InterVA software.
 Alternatively we can also use the original fixed values of translation, and assign letter grades closest to each entry in \(\hat{P}_{s|c}\).
-This conversion is specified by \code{convert.type = "fixed"}, and is more closely aligned to the original InterVA and InSilicoVA setting.
+This conversion is specified by \texttt{convert.type\ =\ "fixed"}, and is more closely aligned to the original InterVA and InSilicoVA setting.
 Finally, we can also directly use the values in the \(\hat{P}_{s|c}\) without converting them to ranks and re-estimating the values associated with each rank.
-This can be specified by \code{convert.type = "empirical"}.
+This can be specified by \texttt{convert.type\ =\ "empirical"}.
 In this demonstration, we assume the fixed value conversion.